DoD-Platform-One/bigbang/.gitlab/merge_request_templates/package_owner.md

-# Package Owner Merge Request
+# Package Merge Request

 ## Package Changes

-What package changes are included with this merge request?
-The more detail here the better!

-**Links to all MRs that are associated with this change are required**.

-If the package is set up for releases, also link the package release page for the new tag here.

-## Additional Details

-If possible, provide additional details that will help with the merge request.

-Known issues or expected conflicts?

-Also, include any issues closed with "Closes #ISSUE_NUMBER".
-See example:

-Closes #ISSUE_NUMBER
+(Describe Package changes here)

+### Package MR

+(Link to Package MR here)

+### For Issue

+Closes (link to issue here)

+#### BB Processes

-Add any labels for affected packages so that they are deployed in CI.
-See example:
+Add labels for affected packages so that they are deployed in CI as well as a status label:

-/label ~packageX
+/label ~packageX ~dependencyx ~status::doing

+Be sure to assign to yourself:

+/assign @yourself

-Once the MR is ready for review also add the `status::review` label.
+Once it is ready for review switch the status and assign reviewers:

+/label ~status::review

+/reviewer @reviewer1 @reviewer2